jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 but it is the same stuff.
 You are doing this all the time.
 You can make a program a hundred different ways.
 Some of them, it is just hanging there.
 It is all straight.
 You look at it.
 You say, I see it is four lines, this program.
-Right?
 Then you could type in four lines in another language or with a different construct, and you end up with this knot, so we have got to take care of that.

 [Time 0:33:07]